SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 "What's on your mind?"
 Pinkie asked.

 "How do you want to be loved?
 I don't know how to show you my love.
-I have a few guesses, but it would be nice to hear it from the horses mouth."
+I have a few guesses, but it would be nice to hear it from the horse's mouth."

 Pinkie took a while to respond, eventually she answered, "Physical affection is probably my favorite, hugs, kisses.
 I'd love to cuddle you." – Pinkie blushed – "I love any contact.
 After that, I would say, seeing your smile," – Pinkie's blush intensified – "it just makes me happy.
 And words, I love it when you say 'I love you', or call me pretty, it makes my day."